Day of the Dead Beyond Oaxaca: Mexico City Cemeteries and Family Vigils

 Where to Stay for Day of the Dead Weekend

-Roma and Condesa are the best base for families - walkable, full of ofrendas, easy taxi or Uber to Coyoacan and Mixquic.
-Look at family-friendly boutique hotels along Avenida Alvaro Obregon.
-Book 4-6 months out for Day of the Dead weekend, since this is one of the busiest weeks of the year for the city.
+Roma and Condesa are the best base for families - walkable, full of ofrendas, easy taxi or Uber to Coyoacán and Mixquic.
+Look at family-friendly boutique hotels along Avenida Álvaro Obregón.
+Book four to six months out for Day of the Dead weekend - this is one of the busiest weeks of the year for the city.

-If you are bringing little kids and want a more contained experience, look at Polanco for hotels with pools and kids' amenities, then Uber down to Coyoacan and back.
+If you're bringing little kids and want a more contained experience, look at Polanco for hotels with pools and kids' amenities, then Uber down to Coyoacán and back.

 The Bottom Line

-Day of the Dead in Mexico City is not the polished, tourist-heavy version you find in Oaxaca, and that is exactly its charm.
-It is the city's living holiday - in cemeteries where families have buried generations, in neighborhood plazas where kids paint sugar skulls, in Roma cafes where the ofrenda is for the cafe owner's grandmother.
+Day of the Dead in Mexico City isn't the polished, tourist-heavy version you find in Oaxaca, and that is exactly its charm.
+It's the city's living holiday - in cemeteries where families have buried generations, in neighborhood plazas where kids paint sugar skulls, in Roma cafés where the ofrenda is for the café owner's grandmother.
 Bring your kids.
 Teach them the etiquette.
-Walk the ofrenda trail at sunset, eat pan de muerto, and let your family learn what Dia de los Muertos really is - a celebration of love that does not end when someone dies.
-Your kids will remember it forever.
+Walk the ofrenda trail at sunset, eat pan de muerto, and let your family learn what Día de los Muertos really is - a celebration of love that doesn't end when someone dies.
+Your kids will remember it forever. Ándale.

 Recommended Products